Rajkishor01/Hand_vs_Danger_Zone/README.md

 # Hand_vs_Danger_Zone

-camera feed to track the position of the user’s hand in real time and detect when the hand approaches a virtual object on the screen.
+A real-time system that uses a camera feed to track the user's hand and detect when it approaches a virtual danger zone on the screen.

-When the hand reaches this boundary, the system should trigger a clear on-screen warning: DANGER DANGER
+When the hand reaches this boundary, the system triggers an on-screen alert: **DANGER DANGER**.

+## System Pipeline

 Frame ---> Gray/Blur ---> Motion Mask + Skin Mask ---> Hand Mask ---> Contour Filtering
                         |                                  |